Montana Drone Laws

 State Drone Laws

-Information collected by a drone is inadmissible in criminal prosecutions unless obtained with a valid search warrant, under a recognized warrant exception, or during a motor vehicle crash investigation on public roadways.
-This statute provides one of the strongest anti-drone-surveillance protections in the United States.
+Information collected by a drone is inadmissible as evidence in criminal prosecutions unless obtained with a search warrant, under a judicially recognized warrant exception, or during a motor vehicle crash investigation on public roadways.
+One of the strongest anti-drone-surveillance protections in the United States.

 MCA 87-6-208Unlawful Use of Aircraft for Hunting

-Prohibits using unmanned aircraft to concentrate, pursue, drive, rally, harass, or stir up any game animal or bird.
-The Montana Fish and Wildlife Commission expanded these restrictions to prohibit drone scouting on the same day as hunting and filming a hunt with a drone.
+Prohibits using aircraft or unmanned aerial vehicles to pursue, drive, rally, harass, concentrate, or stir up game animals or birds, or to locate game animals for hunting.
+The Montana Fish and Wildlife Commission further prohibits drone scouting on the same day as hunting and prohibits filming a hunt with a drone.

 SB 106 (2025)Revising Laws Related to the Use of Manned and Unmanned Aircraft While Hunting